qq1012510777/cuDFNsys/README.md

 # cuDFNsys

-The _cuDFNsys_ is an open-source C++/CUDA library for DFN simulation, based on CUDA.
-It is also able to simulate static flow in DFN, based on mixed hybrid finite element method.
+The _cuDFNsys_ is an open-source C++/CUDA library (under GPL) for DFN simulation, based on CUDA.
+It is also able to simulate static flow and particle transport in DFN, based on mixed hybrid finite element method and particle tracking algorithm.

 # Authors